 G4 = very slow-very small-very fast (VS-VS-VF, n=69): this cluster is on the opposite extreme compared to G1, with overall the smallest deviations from the pre-pandemic normal of all clusters.

 There are some patterns in the internal heterogeneity of the four clusters.
-Overall, the variation around the mean is largest G1 and G4.
-This may reflect xxx.
+Overall, the variation around the mean is largest G1 and G2.
+This may reflect the effectiveness of lockdown measures.
+The first nationwide lockdown was effective in slowing the spread of COVID-19, when cases were rising in London and major urban areas in early 2020.
+However, once the epidemic curve had flattened, policy restrictions were not able to prevent rebound effects in people’s mobility.
 The level of variation increases over time in all clusters, in part because the intra-cluster homogeneity in the reduction in March is very small.
 However, the increase in variation around the mean is particularly pronounced in May and June in G1 and G2.
 In the other two clusters, the extent of variability remains more stable from mid-April onwards.

 <Figure 3 and Table 1 about here>